orppst/guide/content/en/docs/Getting started/_index.md

 ## Setup

 Go to the application URI (TBC) and register as a new user.
-Then login with your new credentials and provide use with details of your organisation/institute.
+Then login with your new credentials where you will be asked to provide your organisation details by either selecting from a list of existing institutions or supplying information about your organisation if not present in the list.

 ## Get started